rushealy-aws/aws-gs-digital-twin/docs/05-customer-provided-ephemeris.md

 ## Understanding Ephemeris Data

-Ephemeris data contains information about a satellite's position and velocity as a function of time.
-This data is crucial for:

-- Accurately predicting satellite passes
-- Planning contact schedules
-- Pointing antennas correctly
-- Calculating Doppler shifts
+An ephemeris is a file or data structure providing the trajectory of astronomical objects.
+AWS Ground Station uses ephemeris data to determine when contacts become available for your satellite and correctly command antennas in the AWS Ground Station Network to point at your satellite.

-In AWS Ground Station Digital Twin, you can provide your own ephemeris data to ensure simulations match your specific satellite parameters.
+In AWS Ground Station Digital Twin, you can provide your own ephemeris data to ensure simulations match your specific satellite parameters and improve simulation accuracy.

 ## Ephemeris Format